muratk3n/thirdwave/en/tweets/2020/week5.md

 "@moetkacik

-Boeing debt now $27.3 billion on 'increased commercial paper borrowings' which is a great way to fund gratuitous dividends.
-Even with maximum cash extraction policies in place debt was only $10.8 billion pre-MAX.
+Boeing debt now 27.3 billion dol on 'increased commercial paper borrowings' which is a great way to fund gratuitous dividends.
+Even with maximum cash extraction policies in place debt was only 10.8 dol billion pre-MAX.
 No wonder this company can't afford to develop a decent plane"